Science & Innovation

 Clinical trials are the main way for patients to access investigational drugs.

 To participate in a clinical trial, a patient must meet the inclusion/exclusion (eligibility) criteria.
 These criteria are important because they help researchers identify people who can participate and identify a group of people with similar characteristics of a disease.
-This makes it easier and quicker for researchers to evaluate the investigational drug, potentially leading to faster review and approval.

 What is Early Access?